 Will you be the first in your family to attend college/university?
+This does not determine eligibility.
 If you'll be the first college graduate in your immediate family, write "YES."
 If not, write "NO."

 Are you currently attending a community college?
+This does not determine eligibility.
 If you are attending or did attend a community college for your undergraduate degree, write "YES."
 If not, write "NO."